ahayman/graescence/content/chapters/Volume 1/c03-Stan-Stumble.md

 ---

 After something like two hours, Stan had become antsy.
-Small details analyzed ceaselessly while waiting had left an uneasiness in his gut.
-The small town looked almost idyllic from a distance, yet some signs suggested otherwise.
+Small details analyzed ceaselessly while waiting had left his gut uneasy.
+The small town looked almost idyllic from a distance.

+Yet there were signs amiss.

 The lack of a road had been replaced with small trails leading out from random places in the town, some barely more than compressed grass.
 He counted two skeletons of burnt-down homes, with a possible third hidden on the far side.
 A few of the homes leaned slightly, almost unnoticeable against the already sloped ground.

-There were homes built on slopes.
+The homes were built on slopes.

 At first, he thought they'd dug into the earth to flatten the ground, but the planks of rough-hewn wood were also slanted.
 And there were gaps between them.

 Only one home had a chimney, but it was made out of wood.
 He stared at it a long time before concluding they must have lined the inside with clay because otherwise, he had no idea how the home hadn't burnt down.
 Perhaps that explained the burnt homes.